musicalcosmos/gitbook-docs/protocol/bond-mechanism.md

 So after you buy KBOND using KDOLLAR, you get 2 possible ways to get your KDOLLAR back:

-1. Sell back your KBOND for KDOLLAR while peg is between 1 - 1.1 (1 KRONOS) with no redemption bonus.
+1. Sell back your KBOND for KDOLLAR while peg is between 1 - 1.1 (1 BUSD) with no redemption bonus.
 This to prevent instant dump after peg is recovered
-2. Sell back your KBOND for KDOLLAR while peg is above 1.1 (1KRONOS) with a bonus redemption rate
+2. Sell back your KBOND for KDOLLAR while peg is above 1.1 (1BUSD) with a bonus redemption rate

 The longer you hold, the more both the protocol and you benefit from Kbonds